Creating Cabinets with Open Doors

 - Click Open Object to open the Architectural Block Specification dialog:

 - On the General panel, uncheck Display Bounding Box.

-- On the Label tab, place a check next to Suppress Label.
+- On the Label panel, place a check next to Suppress Label.

 Before proceeding to the next section, you can take this time to use these same techniques to add additional hardware, such as hinges, if you so desire.

 - Use the Select Objects tool, click to select the newly blocked door object, click Point-to-Point Move , click once on the back right corner of the door, then click once more on the center snap point of the face of the cabinet.

-Note: If no snap point presents in the center of the cabinet, be sure to check Edit> Preferences> Edit> Snap Properties, and make sure "Midpoint" is checked.
+Note: If no snap point is present in the center of the cabinet, navigate to Edit> Snap Settings, and make sure "Midpoint" is checked.

 - With the door still selected, press Copy/Paste , then Reflect About Object , then click the center line of the cabinet face.